collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Nomæd](https://stackexchange.com/users/-1/27-nom-d) on 2010-12-19
 - score: 2

-<p>If a christian (relevant for any other religion as well) does not believe in god, he is not a religious christian.
-You can say that he is culturally christian, but an atheist or agnostic.</p>
+If a christian (relevant for any other religion as well) does not believe in god, he is not a religious christian.
+You can say that he is culturally christian, but an atheist or agnostic.

-<p>I am very familiar with this issue among many Jews, who don't really believe in God (atheists/agnostics), or in the literal truth of the bible (deists), but keep following the Jewish traditions like celebrating holidays and etc., mostly for social purposes, or a feel of belonging.</p>
+I am very familiar with this issue among many Jews, who don't really believe in God (atheists/agnostics), or in the literal truth of the bible (deists), but keep following the Jewish traditions like celebrating holidays and etc., mostly for social purposes, or a feel of belonging.

 ## Answer 2063